 On your return:

 What do I need

-- A passport valid for 6 months after your planned return
+- A passport valid for the duration of your stay

 - Insurance (we can recommend a specific policy)